-In the third and fourth quatrain of the poem the speaker turns her thoughts to God.
+In the third and fourth quatrain of ‘On the Death of Anne Brontë’, the speaker turns her thoughts to God.
 She simultaneously sees God’s choice to take Anne as a “cloud” and as a mercy.
 She knows that Anne, the “darling of [her] life” has moved on to a better place, and it is due to God that she is there.

-She is spilt, at least somewhat, between cursing God, and thanking him.
+She is split, at least somewhat, between cursing God and thanking him.
 She knows that he deserves both.
 The speaker settles on the stronger of the two emotions and thanks “Him well and fervently.”

 Although I knew that we had lost

 And now, benighted, tempest-tossed,

 Must bear alone the weary strife.